-My current research has been focused on transnational temperance (anti-alcohol) writings and movements in the nineteenth-century, particularly African American writers and reformers.
-I have also done research on transnational and hemispheric meanings of Americanism (including creolization, border crossings, and settlements in Canada).
-I have completed another book on how African American abolitionist authors and reformers mobilized temperance as a critically cosmopolitan discourse (Temperance and Cosmopolitanism: African American Reformers in the Atlantic World, Pennsylvania State University Press, Nov.
+My research has been focused on transnational and transatlantic temperance (anti-alcohol) writings and movements in the nineteenth-century, particularly African American writers and reformers.
+I also have researched transnational and hemispheric meanings of Americanism (including creolization, border crossings, and settlements in Canada).
+My second book explored how African American abolitionist authors and reformers mobilized temperance as a critically cosmopolitan discourse (Temperance and Cosmopolitanism: African American Reformers in the Atlantic World, Pennsylvania State University Press, Nov.
 2018).http://www.psupress.org/books/titles/978-0-271-08203-5.html

-I welcome supervising student projects in all areas of American literature and African American literature, transnational and diasporic meanings of recovery, theory, and especially earlier American literature and culture.
+I welcome supervising student projects in all areas of American literature and African American literature,critical race theory and American literature, transnational and diasporic meanings of freedom, theory, and especially cross-cultural contacts in earlier American literature and culture.

 Temperance and Cosmopolitanism: African American Reformers in the Atlantic World (Pennsylvania State University Press, Nov., 2018 http://www.psupress.org/books/titles/978-0-271-08203-5.html)

 Strange Jeremiahs: Civil Religion and the Literary Imaginations of Jonathan Edwards, Herman Melville and W. E. B. Du Bois (University of New Mexico Press, February 2011)